-Ask yourself, why is that area a 1?
-One way to really figure out what’s wrong is to imagine what a 10 would be to you in that area.
+One way to really figure out what’s wrong is to imagine what a 10 would be to you in each area you rank low.
 For example, if you rank your job a 2, what would a 10 be to you?
 Describe it in as much detail as possible and compare it to your current situation.

-For example, maybe your 10 job would be remote but your current job forces you to commute and travel constantly.
-This has the potential to affect every area of your life but really, the solution to most of your woes is to get a job that lets you work from home and doesn’t require so much travel.
+For example, maybe your 10 job would be remote, but your current job forces you to commute and travel constantly.
+This has the potential to affect every area of your life, but the solution to most of your woes is to get a job that lets you work from home and doesn’t require so much travel.

 It would have been easy for Wesley to play the victim.
 After all, he literally was tortured to death and endured unimaginable pain in the Pit of Despair.

-The thing is that isn’t motivating because it prevents us from having any agency or creative point of view on our situation.
+This isn’t a good way to learn how to find motivation because it prevents us from having any agency or creative point of view on our situation.

 I had to save myself.
-He couldn’t fix my health.
-He couldn’t resign for me.
-I had to do the work and perhaps I was using him as an excuse because in admitting I needed a break or help, in my mind I was admitting weakness.
+I had to do the work, and perhaps I was using my husband as an excuse because in admitting I needed a break or help, in my mind I was admitting weakness.

-I was afraid to be that vulnerable and to ask for and expect his complete love and support when I wasn’t “working for it”.
-I was more comfortable playing the victim of my circumstances and falling on my noble sword because somehow in my mind it made me feel strong.
+I was afraid to be that vulnerable and to ask for and expect his complete love and support when I wasn’t “working for it.”
+I was more comfortable playing the victim of my circumstances and falling on my noble sword because it made me feel strong.

 Can you relate?
-If so, take the time to answer these questions:
+If so, spend time answering these questions: